Lexington, South Carolina: Recent history

 The "move over law", a law that requires drivers to change lanes when there is a stopped emergency vehicle on the side of the road, originated in Lexington.
-James D. Garcia, a paramedic, was struck and injured at an accident scene on January 28, 1994 after attempting to assist a driver that had slid off of the road.
+James D. Garcia, a paramedic, was struck and injured at an accident scene on January 28, 1994, after attempting to assist a driver that had slid off of the road.
 The South Carolina Highway Patrol listed Garcia at fault, leading to his work to create this law.
-The South Carolina General Assembly passed the "move over law" (SC 56-5-1538) 1996 and was revised in 2002 to increase the ease of enforcement and fines.
-A version of the "move over law" is now in effect in all fifty U.S. states and the District of Columbia; Hawaii was the last to pass legislation in 2012.
+The South Carolina General Assembly passed the "move over law" (SC 56–5–1538) 1996 and was revised in 2002 to increase the ease of enforcement and fines.
+A version of the "move over law" is now in effect in all 50 US states and the District of Columbia; Hawaii was the last to pass legislation in 2012.

 On August 16, 1994, Lexington was struck by an F-3 tornado, generated from the remnants of Tropical Storm Beryl, resulting in over 40 injuries and $50 million in damages.
 From the same tropical storm, 21 other tornados were reported throughout the state, including six in Lexington County.

 A Murphy Express gas station on Augusta Highway in Lexington sold a $400 million winning Powerball ticket on September 18, 2013.
 At the time, it was the fifth largest winning ticket of any United States lottery.

-In 2014, Timothy Jones Jr. of Red Bank, a neighborhood of Lexington, murdered his five children in their mobile home.
-Jones was found guilty in 2019 and sentenced to death.
-He is currently awaiting execution on death row.

 In 2015, remnants from Hurricane Joaquin brought historic flooding to South Carolina.
 In Lexington, extreme flooding resulted in the destruction of Gibson Park Dam, which led to the subsequent failure of the Old Mill Dam.
 Gibson Park Dam (pictured right) was reconstructed and opened to the public in 2021; Old Mill Dam was reconstructed in 2022.
 The flooding additionally resulted in the destruction of several roads and businesses in the town.